Trustees and staff

 CPRE Hampshire is made up of a team of around 115 volunteers and three part-time staff.
 We are active across Hampshire with six voluntary district groups and a small office in Winchester.

-Boyd McCleary, Vice Chair
+Boyd McCleary, Acting Chair

 After studying German at Queen’s University Belfast, I spent 40 years in the Foreign & Commonwealth Office, serving in Germany, Korea, Turkey, Canada and the British Virgin Islands.